joostkremers/writeroom-mode/README.md

 ### Border Width ###

 Width of the border around the text area.
 Disabled by default, see `writeroom-global-effects` to enable the border.

+### Bottom Divider Width ###

+Width in pixels of the bottom window divider.
+Default value is 1.
+The bottom window divider helps in distinguishing the minibuffer from the text area, and also in distinguishing two windows split top-to-bottom.

 ### Extra Line Spacing ###